pronovic/cedar-backup3/README.md

 Backup functionality is known to work on Debian and SuSE Linux, and client functionality is also known to work on FreeBSD and OS X systems.

+## Supported Python Versions

+My general policy is to support the latest four versions of the Python interpreter.
+For example, starting in late 2022, I dropped support for Python 3.7, leaving support for Python 3.8, 3.9, 3.10, and 3.11.
+At my discretion, I may choose to support older versions, as long as doing so doesn't cause too much pain.
+These days Python is released about once per year, so most anyone should be able to run one of the supported versions, even on a long-term support Linux distribution.

 ## Developer Documentation

 Developer documentation is found in [DEVELOPER.md](DEVELOPER.md).
 See that